Frankenstein's Army: Reception

+Critical response

-On review aggregator Rotten Tomatoes, Frankenstein's Army holds an approval rating of 56% of 25 critics, and an average rating of 5.47/10.
-Metacritic rated it 49 out of 100 based on nine reviews.
+Review aggregator Rotten Tomatoes reports that 56% of 25 critics have given the film a positive review, with an average rating of 5.47/10.
+Metacritic, which assigns a weighted average score based on reviews, gives the film a score of 49 out of 100 based on nine reviews, indicating "mixed or average" reviews.

-Scott Foundas of Variety wrote that the film is "short on plot and long on ingeniously gruesome creature designs and practical special effects that hark back to the industrious 1980s schlockfests churned out by the likes of Frank Henenlotter and Stuart Gordon."
-Foundas also compared the film's "junkyard chic" to the steampunk films of Shinya Tsukamoto.
+The film received mixed reviews from critics, who praised its creature effects and visual style but criticized its plot and found-footage presentation.
+It gained a cult following for its atmosphere and creature design.
+Scott Foundas of Variety wrote that the film as "short on plot" but praised its inventive creature effects.
+He also compared the film's "junkyard chic" to the steampunk films of Shinya Tsukamoto.
 John DeFore of The Hollywood Reporter wrote that the film's monsters and gory special effects will appeal to horror fans, but it should have focused more on black humor and satire to appeal to broader midnight movie audiences.
-Andy Webster of The New York Times described the monsters as steampunk cyborgs and wrote, "Narrative depth may be in short supply, but the energy, invention and humor are bracing."
+Andy Webster of The New York Times praised the film's energy, inventiveness, and humor despite its limited narrative depth.

 Ignatiy Vishnevetsky of The A.V.
-Club rated it C− and called it "a ludicrous World War II horror flick bogged down by its found-footage gimmick" that only works near the end when the film plays up the "imaginatively grotesque monsters".
-Jason Jenkins of Dread Central rated it 3 out of 5 stars and called it "a fun, furious, goofy and gory good time" for forgiving horror fans.
+Club gave the film a C− and criticized its found-footage approach, while Jason Jenkins of Dread Central rated it 3 out of 5 stars and called it "a fun, furious, goofy and gory good time" for forgiving horror fans.
 Lauren Taylor of Bloody Disgusting rated it 1.5 out of 5 stars and said that the visuals and effects did not make up for the lack of a plot and unnecessary "found footage" style.
 Bill Gibron of PopMatters called it "an amazing steampunk splatter fest" whose visual imagery makes up for its narrative faults.

+The film received several award nominations, including Best Makeup at the 2013 Fright Meter Awards and Best Makeup/Creature FX at the 2014 Chainsaw Awards.
+At the 2013 Sitges Film Festival, the film received a Special Mention for the Grand Prize of European Fantasy Film (Silver) in the Official Fantàstic Panorama section and was also nominated for the award.

+Resident Evil Village comparison

 Director Richard Raaphorst accused Capcom's Resident Evil Village of plagiarism in 2021 for the design of the monster Sturm, a walking corpse attached to a plane propeller which bears a similarity to a monster featured in Frankenstein's Army.
+Raaphorst said he did not expect to receive any royalties from Capcom.
+Although he believed that Resident Evil Village appeared to take inspiration from Frankenstein's Army, he noted that he did not own the rights to the film.
+The rights were held by MPI Media Group, the American company that helped finance and distribute the project during its production.

+Potential sequel

+Following the film's release, Raaphorst expressed interest in developing a sequel and revealed that he had planned second and third installments before production on the original film began.